Talks and Workshops

 The role of HR and Managers is changing into a more guiding and coaching role for the people in the organization to be able to perform and be happy.
 At the same time, the world is getting more complex and there are few competitive advantages still remaining for companies who wants to survive and flourish. …Click for more information

-By the end of the talk you will walk away with a better sense of what …
+By the end of the talk you will walk away with a …

 New for 2020 is a session dedicated to Lightning Talks by the Attendees of the the conference!
 We trialled this at the 2019 Agile Tour London and had some fantastic feedback about the variety of topics and different speaker styles during the session.